Saathy-AI/saathy/README.md

 - Code quality and formatting tools

 **What's Not Yet Implemented:**
-- Vector embedding and search functionality
+- Vector search and similarity matching
 - Git repository integration
 - Slack or other platform connectors
 - Meeting transcription capabilities